 Some people feel like they belong to both genders, some like they belong to neither or that they fall somewhere in between.
 Someone doesn’t need to undergo a undergo physical transition (hormones or surgeries) to identify as the opposite gender, it is solely based on how they feel.

 Cisgender refers to people who identify with the sex they have been assigned at birth (according to their reproductive organs, hormone levels and/or chromosomal composition).
 Men/boys feel male and women/girls feel female.

 Transgender is often the term used when people feel like they belong to the opposite gender to the one they were assigned at birth (according to their reproductive organs, hormone levels and/or chromosomal composition).
 For example, a person assigned male at birth can feel like they are a woman, or vice versa’.
 People can feel this way in varying degrees so the term ‘trans’ is often used as an umbrella term for a wide range of identities within this.

 Some people will choose to identify and live as the gender they feel with little or no hormone treatment, while others may wish to go ahead and have gender reassignment surgery.

-Some people do not feel like they belong to either the male or female gender, that they are somewhere in-between, that they belong to both at the same time or the way they feel simply changes according to the situation.
+Some people do not feel either male or female but they are somewhere in-between, they belong to both at the same time or the way they feel simply changes according to the situation.
 This is completely individual.
 They may be known as gendervariant or genderfluid.